- Writer: Grant Morrison

-Pages 6-7 – Panel 1: At the printing press are Jimmy Olsen, Lois Lane and Supergirl.
+Pages 6 and 7 – Panel 1: At the printing press are Jimmy Olsen, Lois Lane and Supergirl.
 Around them are various bits and pieces that have been saved: Batman’s cowl on the left; Dr. Fate’s helmet next to the giant penny from the Batcave; Hawkman’s mask; and the mask Wonder Woman wore while under Darkseid’s control.

-Pages 6-7 – Panel 3: The souvenirs are placed into a rocket ship which is very reminiscent of the rocket from Krypton that brought Superman to Earth.
+Pages 6 and 7 – Panel 3: The souvenirs are placed into a rocket ship which is very reminiscent of the rocket from Krypton that brought Superman to Earth.

-Pages 6-7 – Panel 4: The League members fight against Earth-44’s Metal Men; as Lois Lane said on Page 5, the Metal Men went berserk because of the magnetic field.
+Pages 6 and 7 – Panel 4: The League members fight against Earth-44’s Metal Men; as Lois Lane said on Page 5, the Metal Men went berserk because of the magnetic field.
 Left to right are Blue Devil; Starman; Supergirl; and Atom Smasher with various robots members of the Metal Men.

-Pages 6-7 – Panel 5: Dr. Sivana and Lex Luthor use a ray of some sort to stun Supergirl and the Metal Superman.
+Pages 6 and 7 – Panel 5: Dr. Sivana and Lex Luthor use a ray of some sort to stun Supergirl and the Metal Superman.
 Presumably they’re helping, here.